COVID-19 Online Risk Assessment

 For Patients and Visitors:

 At Harris Regional Hospital, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective June 1, 2020, we are easing our visitor policy as follows:
+Please be advised that effective August 3, 2021 Harris Regional Hospital and associated entities will be enforcing the following visitor policy.

 We know that these increased precautions may seem concerning.
 We do not want to cause alarm – but we do want to send a clear message to our community that we are prepared, responding appropriately and are committed to protecting the well-being of our patients, visitors, employees and community.